hphelion/documentation/commercial/GA1/commercial.troubleshooting.md

             $ sudo service nova-conductor restart

 * The installer uses IPMI commands to reset nodes and change their power status.
-Some systems change to a state where the `Server Power` status as reported by the iLO is stuck in `RESET`.
+Some systems change to a state in which the `Server Power` status as reported by the iLO is stuck in `RESET`.
 If this occurs, you must physically disconnect the power from the server for 10 seconds.
 If the problem persists after that, contact HP Support as there might be a defective component in the system.

 * On the system on which the installer is run, the seed VM's networking is bridged onto the external LAN.
 If you remove HP Helion OpenStack, the network bridge persists.
 To revert the network configuration to its pre-installation state, run the following commands as user root: